 New attractions include a Sky Curtain of lights, a four-metre-high decorative candle holder display and a neat AR experience showcasing classic festive stories such as the Snow Queen and the Nutcracker

 When: November 16 to December 24, 2023

 Grouse Mountain’s Peak of Christmas

-One of the Lower Mainland’s most popular Christmas lights extravaganzas takes place at Glow Gardens in Langley in the Fraser Valley.
-The popular drive-thru attraction stuns visitors with over one million lights, including illuminated trees, sculptures and Yuletide characters.
-The trip through the festive scene – don’t forget to look out for Santa – takes about 20 minutes.
-Tickets includes free popcorn and mini doughnuts.
-Purchase tickets in advance for your timed-entry admission––they won’t be sold onsite.
+One of Metro Vancouver’s most popular Christmas lights extravaganzas takes place at Glow Langley in the Fraser Valley.
+This holiday attraction is a family-friendly walk-around festival with over one million lights, including illuminated trees, sculptures and Yuletide characters.

 Robson Square Skating Rink

 Lace up at the Robson Square Skating Rink in the heart of downtown Vancouver, just steps from the Vancouver Art Gallery.